 Once the complaint is received the investigation and resolution process is as follows:

-- The Registrar assigns the complaint to a complaints committee.
+- The PRC Chair assigns the complaint to a complaints committee.
 The PRC consists of three separate complaints committees, each with two MVMA members and one lay person not connected with the veterinary profession.

 - The MVMA member(s) you are complaining against is asked to respond to the concern and provide all medical records related to the animal.
 They are provided with a copy of your complaint.